 Centralized Pharmacy Structure and Capacity

 The centralized structure enables CRS pharmacy staff to dedicate their activities primarily to protocol-specific activities at their respective CRS location.
 Our cross-trained staff dispenses investigational study products and primary care drugs to an average of 20-25 participants per day at each CRS.
-Primary care drugs ordered by the Central Pharmacy include agents for the treatment of respiratory infections, co-trimoxazole prophylaxis, sexually transmitted infections (STIs), contraception, and antiretroviral drugs used in the treatment of HIV.
+Primary care drugs ordered by the Central Pharmacy include agents for the treatment of respiratory infections, co-trimoxazole prophylaxis, sexually transmitted infections (STIs), contraception, and antiretroviral drugs used in the treatment and prevention of HIV, TB and COVID-19.
 All primary care drugs are procured and stored at the Central Pharmacy where the supply chain management is efficiently executed.
 Inventory of study product and primary care drugs is monitored centrally through the use of ProPharm® computerized dispensing software.

 Capacity for Specialized Preparations

-A Chemotherapy Aseptic Room is housed within the Main Pharmacy of the Parirenyatwa Main Hospital.
-A class II Biosafety Cabinet has been installed in the preparation area.
+The 7 CRS Pharmacies are involved in daily management of study product and dispensing of study products to participants.
+Six of the CRS Pharmacies (all except Seke North) have functional sterile products preparation rooms (clean rooms), equipped with internationally commissioned and certified Biosafety Cabinets for preparation of injectable study products.
+This well-developed infrastructure supports complex protocols evaluating combination bNAbs, long-acting injectables, implants, MPTs for HIV prevention, and treatment. is installed in each of the preparation areas.
 This cabinet is a vertical laminar airflow bench with about 70% laminar flow re-circulated air and 30% extracted air with prior High Efficiency Particulate Air (HEPA) filtering.
-The Aseptic Room is designed based on the Pressure Differential concept (high pressure differential, high airflow) to meet *ISO Class 8 and U.S. Pharmacopeia 29 standards for the Anteroom and Preparation area.
+The Aseptic Rooms are designed based on the Pressure Differential concept (high pressure differential, high airflow) to meet *ISO Class 8 and U.S. Pharmacopeia 29 standards for the Anteroom and Preparation area.

 Standards and Certification